boranyang-ML/SSMFVD/README.md

 * The folder `TrainingStage2` contains code for the second training stage and some helper functions.

 ## Environments
-Please check the `requirements.txt` file
+Please check the `requirements.txt` file.

 ## Training Stage 1
 ### File structure